ironcore-dev/ironcore/docs/proposals/06-storage-encryption.md

 As part of Storage encryption feature Onmetal API to support option to enable encryption of Volumes.
 Each `Volume`  provide encryption key secret reference(Optional).

 ### Goals
-  - Allow user to enable/disable volume encryption bu providing secret reference
+  - Allow user to enable/disable volume encryption by providing secret reference
   - Encrypt volume with user provided encryption key

 ### Details
   - User can provide encryption key via `encryption.secretRef` to encrypt onmetal `Volume`
-  - Presence of `encryption.secretRef` indicates `volume` has to be encrypted.
+  - Presence of `encryption.secretRef` indicates `Volume` has to be encrypted.
-  - If `encryption.secretRef` is not provided by user, then onmetal `volume` remains unencrypted
+  - If `encryption.secretRef` is not provided by user, then onmetal `Volume` remains unencrypted

 ## Proposal
 The proposal to provide storage encryption introduces new field `encryption.secretRef` in existing `Volume` type. `encryption.secretRef` is an optional field for encryption key secret reference.